arangodb/docs/3.4/programs-arangobackup-upload.md

 {% hint 'info' %}
 This functionality is only available with the Enterprise Edition.
-Currently `S3` endpoints are the only supported remote endpoint.
 {% endhint %}

 Hot backups can be uploaded to a remote `S3` repository: